 Since December 2018, the Company has been conducting a fundraising program to fund the drilling of future wells in California and Michigan and to settle some of its existing historical debt.
 The purchasers of production payment interests receive a production revenue payment on future wells to be drilled in California and Michigan in exchange for their purchase.
-On August 22, 2019, the Company entered into a Note Payoff Agreement with the Company's Chairman, President and Chief Executive Officer as payment in full of the \$250,100 in Notes referenced above, a production payment interest in certain of the Company's production revenue from the drilling of future wells in California and Michigan.
+On August 22, 2019, the Company entered into a Note Payoff Agreement with the Company's Chairman, President and Chief Executive Officer as payment in full of the \$250,100 that had been loaned to the Company during the years ended February 29, 2012 and February 28, 2013.
+Pursuant to the Note Payoff Agreement, the Company issued a production payment interest in certain of the Company's production revenue from the drilling of future wells in California and Michigan.
 The production payment interest was granted for a deemed consideration amount of the balance of the Notes.
 The grant was made on the same terms as the Company has sold production payment interests to other third parties in the 2018-2019 fiscal year pursuant to its previously disclosed program.
-As of February 29, 2020 and February 28, 2019, the production revenue payment program balance was \$950,100 and \$700,000, respectively of which \$550,100 and \$300,000, respectively was owed to a related party - the Company's Chairman, President and Chief Executive Officer.
+As of February 28, 2021 and February 29, 2020, the production revenue payment program balance was \$950,100, respectively, of which \$550,100, respectively, was owed to a related party - the Company's Chairman, President and Chief Executive Officer.

 The production payment interest entitles the purchasers to receive production payments equal to twice their original amount paid, payable from a percentage of the Company's future net production payments from wells drilled after the date of the purchase and until the Production Payment Target (as described below) is met.
-The Company shall pay fifty percent of its net production payments from the relevant wells to the purchasers until each purchaser has received two times the purchase price (the "Production Payment Target").
+The Company shall pay fifty percent (50%) of its net production payments from the relevant wells to the purchasers until each purchaser has received two times the purchase price (the "Production Payment Target").
 Once the Company pays the purchasers amounts equal to the Production Payment Target, it shall thereafter pay a pro-rated eight percent (8%) of \$1.3 million on its net production payments from the relevant wells to each of the purchasers.
 However, if the total raised is less than the target \$1.3 million, then the payment will be a proportionate amount of the eight percent (8%).
-Additionally, if the Production Payment Target is not met within the first three years, the Company shall pay seventy-five percent of its production payments from the relevant wells to the purchasers until the Production Payment Target is met.
+Additionally, if the Production Payment Target is not met within the first three years, the Company shall pay seventy-five percent (75%) of its production payments from the relevant wells to the purchasers until the Production Payment Target is met.
+At February 28, 2021, the Production Payment Target has not been met within the original three years and all future payments will be at the seventy-five percent (75%) rate.